ContextLab/cluster-tools-dartmouth/README.md

 =======

-Cluster Tools for Dartmouth
+Authors: Paxton C. Fitzpatrick and Jeremy R. Manning (jeremy@dartmouth.edu)

-Author: Jeremy R. Manning (jeremy@dartmouth.edu)
+Created: October 16, 2016
-Date: October 16, 2016
+Updated: December 16, 2019

 This repository provides a set of tools for submitting jobs on Dartmouth's Discovery and Ndoli computing clusters.
 With minimal modification, they may